ppo/gist/awk.md

 # awk

-> 👋Errors, improvements or other cool stuff?
+> 👋 Errors, improvements or other cool stuff?
 Let me know! 😀

 ### Print the n-th column